IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 SRLGs reported by the P-PNC using the packet TE topology model);

-- the optical path (e.g., the list of SRLGs reported by the O-PNC using the WDM or OTN tunnel model); and
+- the optical path (e.g., the list of SRLGs reported by the O-PNC using the DWDM or OTN tunnel model); and

 - the cross-domain links (e.g., the list of SRLGs reported by the O-PNC and P-PNC respectively, using the WSON and/or flexi-grid, the